Betting Exchanges vs. Sportsbooks

 • Example: If a sportsbook offers odds with a built-in margin of 5%, a fair even odds bet might be presented as -105 instead of +100, affecting the potential return.

 Understanding these fee structures is crucial for informed betting, as it affects how much of your winnings you actually take home.
-It's always wise to factor in these costs when planning your bets and choosing between a betting exchange and a sportsbook.
+It's always wise to consider these costs when planning your bets and choosing between a betting exchange and a sportsbook.

 Exploring Markets: Variety and Availability